position-pal/Documentation/content/docs/6-validation/validation.md

 In order to run only the integration with a single service in some cases it was necessary to **mock** other services; this allowed us to create fine-grained tests that are isolated from the rest of the system, ensuring that the tests are repeatable and deterministic.

-For the creation of these tests, a `gradle` plugin has been setup to launch a docker container that dies immediately after the tests are finished.
+For the creation of these tests, a Gradle plugin has been setup to launch a docker container that dies immediately after the tests are finished.

 For example, launching postgres in the module reserved for storage tests: